Why and How you should use Terraform Modules

 Challenges

-• Input variables to receive variable values from the calling module.
+• Input variables - parameters the module accepts from the calling configuration

 Terraform Directory Structure